 - Now switch to your iOS device and open the Dropbox app.

-- Find the folder you designated for eBook generation and open it.
+- Find the folder you designated for book generation and open it.

-- Select an eBook file that was generated by Vellum.
-For this example, we’ll use the iBooks.epub file.
+- Select an ebook file that was generated by Vellum.
+For this example, we’ll use the Apple.epub file.

-- Dropbox will download the eBook, but won’t be able to preview it.
+- Dropbox will download the file, but won’t be able to preview it.
 Touch the button with the ellipsis in the upper-right corner:

 - Select Export.

 - Touch Open In...